todoleza/codex-container/howto-use-with-podman.md

 ```

 That path renders a temporary kube manifest, sets `io.podman.annotations.userns=keep-id`, sets `io.podman.annotations.infra.name=<pod>-infra`, and then configures the firewall sidecar with `podman exec`.
+See README.md for general info about kube play.

 Treat the kube-play path as a draft, not as a supported or confirmed-working deployment shape.
 It exists to capture the current experiment, not as the recommended way to run this prototype.